MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-administrative-settings.md

 ## Set the maximum Excel Online image size
 <a name="ExcelChartAndImagesSizeMax"> </a>

 You can specify the maximum size, in megabytes, of a chart or image that can be opened by Excel Online.
-The value needs to be an integer greater than 0.
+The value must be an integer greater than 0.